 10 Caregiving is hard and sometimes thankless work

 Tasks and responsibilities increase with time.
-Caregivers want to do it all.
-This desire to “be everything” results in physical health declines and emotional stress.
+Caregivers want to do it all but grow to feel unappreciated.
+A desire to “be everything” results in physical health declines and emotional stress.
 Asking for help is a solution that many caregivers fail to see as an option – not until a disaster strikes – maybe multiple times – do caregivers get help because of the realization that “being everything” doesn’t turn out the way one expects.

 Caregiving results from love.
 Sometimes it takes more than love to succeed in caregiving situations.
 There is no substitute for knowledge, for being prepared, and for having the confidence to know what to do in all care situations.
 Taking action to find caregiving support is an important step to easier caregiving situations.